J-Siu/johnsiu.com/content/blog/tiny-vps-as-a-personal-server.md

 ### Picking a provider …

-[CrownCloud](//crowncloud.net/openvz.html) was my original choice as my colleague is using one.
+[CrownCloud](//crowncloud.net/) was my original choice as my colleague is using one.
 But they ran out of stock.
 After some googling, I settle with [VPSCheap.net](//vpscheap.net/) 128M 10G storage plan.
 I thought if my colleague can do it, I can too … not really …

 ### What will be running?

 - WordPress for this blog
 - Apache Web Server
 - MySQL for WordPress
-- [Collectd](//collectd.org/) with [CollectdWeb](//collectdweb.appspot.com/)for performance monitoring
+- [Collectd](//collectd.org/) with CollectdWeb for performance monitoring
 - fail2ban for ssh protection
 - sendmail/postfix for email handling